Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

         return true;
     }

-18. After each turn is taken see if there is a winner, update storage with the winner
+18. At the end of the ``takeTuen`` function, after each turn is taken see if there is a winner, update storage with the winner, line 40-42
 --------------------------
     - `Video Tutorial <https://drive.google.com/open?id=1c7-UmionniBh9AV-VwOUgGn5xnk71I7K>`_